mavenbird/admin-category-product-thumbnail-m2/README.md

 ## Get Started:
-Enhance your Magento 2 store's stock management capabilities with the mavenbird/module-admin-category-product-thumbnail module.
-Simplify stock updates, improve accuracy, and streamline operations today!
+Elevate your Magento 2 store's product management with the mavenbird/module-admin-category-product-thumbnail module.
+This module introduces the ability to view and manage product thumbnails directly within the category management interface, streamlining your product organization and enhancing visual clarity.

 *Thank you!*